cofyc/dnscrypt-wrapper/README.md

 DESCRIPTION
 ===========

-This is dnscrypt wrapper, which enables dnscrypt support for any dns server.
+This is dnscrypt wrapper, a server-side dnscrypt proxy that helps to and dnscrypt support to any dns server.

 This software is modified from [dnscrypt-proxy](https://github.com/opendns/dnscrypt-proxy).